 The University requires that staff, students and visitors wear a face covering in all indoor public spaces, in line with UK government advice.

-A face covering is face mask, scarf, bandana, or religious garment that fit securely around the face.
+A face covering is something which safely covers the nose and mouth.
+You can buy reusable or single-use face coverings.
+You may also use a scarf, bandana, religious garment or hand-made cloth covering but these must securely fit round the side of the face.
 Please note that face visors will not be accepted as a form of face covering, unless other face coverings cannot be worn due to health reasons.

 Areas covered are as follows: